Music and More

 Then my girlfriend arrives and I note the place has filled with happy hour customers.
 The wait staff that I encountered are the same people, but entirely different personalities.
 I walk to get some water from a water station and look around noticing the people who have filled the front area.
 I stand curiously and scan each face.
 I gradually have an awareness and some level of feeling stunned.
 I am socially disoriented because every patron is Anglo.
 I have a surreal feeling of being a visitor.
 Not only a visitor but a nuisance because now I have that long lingering self-doubt that lies to me and says mentally that I don’t fit in here.

 I had just come off the mountain and I was not matching the implied dress code.
 I quickly speculate that this must be why I’m ignored and the service sucks.
 I was in comfortable bottoms, a non-matching mid layer sweater, hat hair, and tennis shoes.
 I made a second round of rationalization, and I wanted to give the benefit of the doubt.
-Maybe the wait staff did appreciate how I was so casual.
+Maybe the wait staff didn’t appreciate how I was so casual.
 Then a group of scraggly, un-groomed, tennis shoe and torn jean wearing anglos sat at the table next to me and my partner.
 I note that they now get the attention of 2 servers.

 I could no longer do the injustice to myself and realize that it may not be discrimination but the Santa Fe that embraced me is not on this side of town.
 I could write another couple of hours taking some emotional ownership for what happened to me in this brief encounter with the city of my youth.
 I save that for another day.
 I think more importantly I have to continue to see these American refugees as finding a quieter and nourishing place, just like my mom and I back in the 80’s.